imsamroy/quiz-application/README.md

 ![GitHub stars](https://img.shields.io/github/stars/imsamroy/quiz-application)
 ![GitHub forks](https://img.shields.io/github/forks/imsamroy/quiz-application)

-Just a simple CLI MCQ Quiz application made using C++.
+This is a simple CLI MCQ Quiz application made using C++.

 This CLI application even allows you to add your own set of questions via the attached JSON file in a particular order.
 (Instructions are provided below on how to do it- https://github.com/imsamroy/quiz-application#how-to-add-your-own-questions-through-the-json-file)